acannistra/planet-snowcover/notebooks/README.md

-# Data Exploration and Download Notebooks
+# Notebooks

-The notebooks in this directory are the experimental launch points for the image utilities in `../image_utils` and `../scripts`.
-They also have some preliminary image analysis in them.
-It's probably stupid, and is definitely wrong.
+These notebooks represent the meat of the analysis, from image acquisition and processing to machine learning.

 ## `ml-v1.ipynb`
-An initial attempt at using a gaussian process classifier with an RBF kernel to classify snow vs non-snow.
-Very good accuracy.
-No classification of unseen image pixels yet though.
+An initial attempt at using a gaussian process classifier with an RBF kernel to classify snow vs non-snow at Mt.
+Rainier.
+Very good accuracy in cross-validation.

+## `ASO-extract.ipynb`
+Utilities for managing NASA/JPL Airborne Snow Observatory (ASO) snow observations.

+## `ml-v4-ASO.ipynb` and `ml-verify-ASO.ipynb`
+Model training and quantitaive/qualitative evaluation on ASO-based data.

+## `mlverify-image.ipynb`
+Qualitative assessment of snow cover performance on actual imagery.

 ## `pipeline-all-with-download.ipynb`
 Contains all of the code which went into understanding the Planet API, and uses some abstractions around it for simplicity.